How to Effectively Manage Crowds at Events

 3. Place staff at key locations

 Once you’ve determined the number of attendees to your event, ensure you have enough staff to manage the crowds.
 The staff at your venue should be placed strategically.
-Entrances, exits, registration points – all key areas inside and outside should be manned.
+Entrances, exits, and registration points – all key areas inside and outside should be manned.

 4. Hire security staff